-Fremantle Ports is planning to install a 500kW photovoltaic (PV) system (solar panels) on the roof of the Fremantle Passenger Terminal, at Victoria Quay, the southern wharf area of the harbour, in the latter half of 2021.
+Fremantle Ports is planning to install a 500kW photovoltaic (PV) system (solar panels) on the roof of the Fremantle Passenger Terminal, at Victoria Quay, the southern wharf area of the harbour.

 The new solar panel system on the Fremantle Passenger Terminal will provide about 15% of Victoria Quay's energy needs, equating to 65% of Fremantle Ports’ Administration Building’s energy needs or all the energy needs of the terminal when it is required for cruise ships.

 The solar panels will produce about 800,000kWh of energy annually, reducing 15,000 tonnes of CO2 over 25 years and offsetting CO2 emissions equivalent to the planting of 85,000 trees.
 It is estimated to reduce 30% of Fremantle Ports’ scope 2 greenhouse gas emissions at Victoria Quay.

 Installation of the Fremantle Passenger Terminal solar panel system will start mid-year and be completed by the end of 2021.
 This highly worthwhile project has been well planned with all the necessary engineering and planning approvals received.
 The solar panel installation will be unobtrusive and has been carefully planned to avoid issues such as glare.